Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Model Development and Validation

-During model training, each episode (one simulation) is initialized with the normalized wall eddy viscosity $\nu_{t,w}^*$ that is randomly selected from $(0,10]$.
+During model training, each episode (one simulation) is initialized with a normalized wall eddy viscosity, $\nu_{t,w}^*$, randomly chosen from $\left(0,10\right]$.
+Furthermore, the process of randomly selecting the wall-normal locations for all RL agents is repeated at the beginning of each episode.
 To generate the initial condition for training, the simulation is started from a flow field generated by the EQWM and run with the given initial $\nu_{t,w}^*$ for 20 flow-through times (FTTs) to remove numerical artifacts.
-Each episode of the model training is conducted for 5 FTTs, and to increase the data efficiency, the $\nu_{t,w}^*$ is updated every 100 time steps.
-The model training is advanced for 200 episodes with approximately 1.6 million policy gradient steps, and more details regarding the convergence of model training are introduced in the Appendix.
-Moreover, the model policy is learned based on a neural network with two hidden layers of 128 units each with a Softsign activation function.
-The parameters of the neural network are identical to those used in \cite{bae2022scientific}.
+Each episode of the model training is then conducted for 5 FTTs.
+Throughout these 5 FTTs, RL agents collect local instantaneous flow states and the corresponding rewards at every 100 time-step interval, while concurrently updating the local $\nu_{t,w}^*$ based on the action of each agent.
+The model training is advanced for 200 episodes with approximately 1.6 million policy gradient steps.
+Throughout these 200 episodes, the extensive interaction with the flow field allows the RL agents to progressively learn and refine a single optimized control policy for adjusting $\nu_{t,w}^*$, with the goal of maximizing their cumulative rewards.
+Specifically, the learning process utilizes a neural network architecture with identical parameters to the one described in the study of \citet{bae2022scientific}, featuring two hidden layers, each with 128 units and employing the Softsign activation function.
+More details regarding the history of the cumulative rewards and the convergence of model training are introduced in Appendix I. Besides, training a single RLWM based on the periodic-hill channel flow at $Re_H=10595$ with the baseline mesh requires approximately 51,000 core hours.

-Previous studies \citep{LOZANODURAN2019532, whitmore2021large, iyer2022wall, agrawal2022non, zhou2023sensitivity} have highlighted the substantial impact of SGS model on WMLES, particularly in separated turbulent flows.
-To investigate the influence of the SGS model on RLWM training outcomes, we utilized two distinct SGS models including the DSM and the Vreman model.
+Previous studies \citep{LOZANODURAN2019532, rezaeiravesh2019systematic, whitmore2021large, iyer2022wall, agrawal2022non, zhou2024sensitivity} have highlighted the substantial impact of SGS model on WMLES, particularly in separated turbulent flows.
+To investigate the influence of the SGS model on RLWM training outcomes, we utilized two distinct SGS models namely, the DSM and the Vreman model.
 As detailed in Table~\ref{table1}, the model trained using the DSM is denoted as RLWM-DSM, while the one trained with the Vreman model is labeled RLWM-VRE.